Mars One: Round 2: The Mars 100

 Applicants were remotely interviewed and recorded by Mars One over a relatively short Skype/SparkHire call regarding Martian-related orbital, temp/pressure, geological and historical parameters and the specific elements of the Mars One one-way mission.
-Joseph Roche, one of the finalists, has accused the selection process of being based on a point system that is primarily dependent on how much money each individual generated or gave to the Mars One organization, despite many of the round three selectees having not spent any money in the process, apart from the application fee, which varied as a function of each applicant's country GDP.
-Lansdorp acknowledges a "gamification" point system but denies that selection is based on money earned.
+Joseph Roche, one of the finalists, accused the selection process of being based on a point system that is primarily dependent on how much money each individual generated or gave to the Mars One organization, despite many of the round three selectees having not spent any money in the process, apart from the application fee, which varied as a function of each applicant's country Gross Domestic Product.
+Lansdorp acknowledged a "gamification" point system but denied that selection was based on money earned.
 Roche also stated that if paid for interviews, they are asked to donate 75% of the payment to Mars One.
 This was confirmed by Lansdorp.

 Round 3: Group challenges

 The company had intended that the regional selection may be broadcast as a reality television show documenting group challenges, but no deal was reached with TV producers.
 The audience was to select one winner per region, and the experts could select additional participants, if needed, to continue to the international level.
 Of the 100 candidates, 40 individuals were to be chosen through an interview process.
-Round 3 would take place after enough funding is secured for an "Earth-based simulation outpost."
+Round 3 would take place after enough funding was secured for an "Earth-based simulation outpost."

 Round 4: Isolation

-The remaining 40 candidates would be spending nine days in an isolation unit.
-The candidates are observed closely to examine how they act in situations of prolonged close contact with one another.
+The remaining 40 candidates would spend nine days in an isolation unit.
+The candidates would be observed to examine how they act in situations of prolonged close contact with one another.
 It takes a specific team dynamic to be able to handle this, and the goal of this selection round is to find those that are best suited for this challenge.
-After the isolation round, 30 candidates would be chosen to undergo in a Mars Settler Suitability Interview.
+After the isolation round, 30 candidates would be chosen to undergo a Mars Settler Suitability Interview.